 Cruise control is often intimidating for drivers who have never used it, as when they take their foot off the accelerator and the car doesn’t slow down, they feel like they are no longer in control of the car.
 Once you become familiar with how cruise control works and get used to it, you may find it a real benefit to your driving.

-Some advantages to taking advantage of your car’s cruise control feature are:
+Some of the advantages of using your car’s cruise control include:

 Cruise control improves your comfort while driving

 You can comfortably take long road trips, or drive distances over 30 mph without putting strain on your legs through having to hold your foot in a set position for extended periods to manually control the gas pedal and speed.

 With cruise control activated, you can sit back, relax your right leg, and steer your vehicle.
 When you need to slow down or stop, simply tap the brakes to deactivate.

 Cruise control gives you better control over your speed